crennicke/CS400-TeamX-024/proposal.md

      * Option 1:
         * Drop down of type: Gas and Electric
         * Drop down of size: moped, smart, normal, truck
-        * Keyboard of liscense plate
+        * Textbox for liscense plate
      * Option 2:
-        * Keyboard of liscense plate
+        * Textbox for liscense plate

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.